 Life is filled with all sorts of financial roadblocks (some of them planned, some not).
-One of the biggest that many of us will face?
-Health care costs.
-Annual health spending is expected to outpace inflation and grow over 5% a year.1
+One of the biggest that many will face?
+Health care costs, which typically outpace inflation.1

-Safeguards for your budget and savings can help.
-Adding a complete set of health care documents to your estate plan can allow your loved ones to manage your finances (and your care) when you can’t.
+Adding a complete set of these five health care documents—some legal, some not—to your estate plan helps your loved ones manage your finances (and your care) when you can’t.

-4 health care documents in your estate plan
+5 health care records for your estate plan

 1. Medical power of attorney/durable power of attorney for health care/health care power

-- What it does: Identifies a health care proxy or agent who may make health care decisions for you if you are unable to make them yourself.
+Legal document that identifies a health care proxy who may make health care decisions for you if you’re unable to make them yourself.
 Medical treatments often have financial implications, so some people name the same person to be their durable power of attorney (see below) as their health care proxy.

 3. HIPAA release/authorization

-- What it does: Allows a hospital to release current health care information about you to loved ones.
-Without it, hospital staff won’t provide information about you to anyone other than your spouse, and you won’t be able to weigh in on treatment options either, which may have financial implications.
+Legal document that allows a hospital to release current health care information (which may have financial implications) about you to loved ones other than your spouse.
 If there’s someone you may be responsible for over the age of 18 (say, a college-age child) that lives elsewhere, fill one out for each state.